-Creasol DomBusEVSE is a fully tested DIN rail module, designed for Domoticz, Home Assistant, OpenHAB, Node-RED, ioBroker, ... home automation systems, to charge electric vehicles using the standard SAE 1772 and IEC 62196-2 Mode3 (AC charge, up to 22kW power).
+Creasol DomBusEVSE is a fully tested and CE certified DIN rail module, designed for Domoticz, Home Assistant, OpenHAB, Node-RED, ioBroker, ... home automation systems, to charge electric vehicles using the standard SAE 1772 and IEC 62196-2 Mode3 (AC charge, up to 22kW power).

-It works as stand-alone (with or without any domotic controller) or in managed mode (charging current controlled by a domotic controller).
+It works as stand-alone (with or without any domotic controller: in this case the charging current is controlled by the EVSE module) or in managed mode (the charging current is controlled by a domotic controller / automation, so the EVSE is put in a stupid mode).

-• Modbus RTU, a standard protocol that can be used with any home automation systems
+- Modbus RTU, a standard protocol that can be used with almost any home automation systems

 How to make a home-made EV charging station / wallbox